BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_4_Using_BDK.md

 server ... except `bdk-cli` doesn't sync properly with a pruned node.

-So we're instead going to use `electrum`, as `ssl://mempool.space:60602` provides access to a public Signet server.
+So we're instead going to use `electrum`, as `ssl://mempool.space:60602` provides access to a public Signet Electrum server.

 ### Config a Wallet

-All commands in `bdk-cli` are hierarchical, so for example you have a `wallet` command and as a `config` command that allows you to create a wallet from a descriptor (much like `importdescriptors` for `bitcoin-cli`).
+All commands in `bdk-cli` are hierarchical, so for example you have a `wallet` command and under that a `config` command that allows you to create a wallet from a descriptor (much like `importdescriptors` for `bitcoin-cli`).

 In this case, we're going to demonstrate basic `bdk-cli` functionality